SoundSliced/s_screenshot/example/README.md

 # Screenshot Maker Example

-This example demonstrates all the features of the `screenshot_maker` package.
+This example demonstrates all the features of the `s_screenshot` package.

 ## Features Demonstrated